Martino Zaccaria: Byzantine recovery of Chios

 If these ties to the Latin Emperor provoked displeasure at the Byzantine court, for the time being relations remained good: the lease of Chios was renewed in 1324, and in 1327 Martino took part in alliance negotiations between the Byzantines and the Republic of Venice.
-At the same time, however, Martino's behaviour became increasingly assertive: he ousted his brother as co-ruler of Chios and began minting coins in his own name.
-In 1328, the rise of a new and energetic emperor, Andronikos III Palaiologos, to the Byzantine throne, marked a turning-point in relations.
+At the same time, however, Martino's behaviour became increasingly assertive: c.
+1325 he ousted his brother as co-ruler of Chios and began minting coins in his own name.
+In 1328, the rise of a new and energetic emperor, Andronikos III Palaiologos, to the Byzantine throne, marked a turning point in relations.

+Nikephoros Gregoras mentions that Martino was "one of the most distinguished Latins in wealth and glory" and calls him "an energetic man", "of great intelligence". Ιt was this prosperity that made Constantinople suspicious that he wouldn't stay for long a vassal of the Palaiologoi.

 One of the leading Chian nobles, Leo Kalothetos, went to meet the new emperor and his chief minister, John Kantakouzenos, to propose a reconquest of the island.
 Andronikos III readily agreed.
 On the pretext of Martino's unauthorized building of a new fortress on the island, the emperor sent him a letter in which he ordered him to cease construction, and to present himself in Constantinople in the next year in order to renew the island's lease.
 Martino haughtily rejected the demands and accelerated construction, but now his deposed brother Benedetto lodged a complaint with the emperor claiming the one-half share of the island's revenues that was his due.
 With these events as an excuse, in autumn 1329 Andronikos III assembled a fleet of 105 vessels—including the forces of the Latin Duke of Naxos, Nicholas I Sanudo—and sailed to Chios.